Dana Scholars Program

 281. Dana Sophomore Seminar - 0.5 course units

 This course is a requirement of the Dana Program and is designed for Dana students in their sophomore year.
-It is focused on developing an understanding of community engagement and how Danas, as leaders, can affect their communities both on campus and in the larger community.
-We will explore themes of leadership, identity, motivation and ethnographical research methodology.
-Students will be required to complete assigned weekly readings focused on these themes and engage a fieldwork component in conjunction with a community group in Allentown via the Muhlenberg Office of Community Engagement.
+It is focused on developing an understanding of community engagement and how Danas, as leaders, can affect their communities both on campus and in society at large.
+We will explore themes of leadership, identity, motivation, and citizenship.
+Students will be required to complete assigned weekly readings focused on these themes and engage in a fieldwork component in conjunction with a community group in the Lehigh Valley.

 Faculty Advisor: Dr. Pearl Rosenberg

 Student Facilitators: Anna Thiessen ’15 & Tess Dul ’15